 Snowcard Insurance Services specialize in all mountain sports holidays including mountain biking.
 Their policies include emergency medical and repatriation expenses as well as mountain rescue.
 They are also able to insure personal belongings including equipment as well as travel cover for cancellation, delay and missed departure.
 Follow the link below to obtain full information and a quote: www.snowcard.co.uk.

 There are no compulsory vaccinations for foreign visitors although it is strongly recommended that you be vaccinated against Typhoid, Tetanus, Polio and Hepatitis A. You should also take adequate supplies of a suitable malarial prophylactic.
 You should contact your doctor at least 3 months prior to travel to obtain these vaccinations and the latest advice to travellers.

 Cycle support and grading

-All of the time you will have the security of a back-up vehicle; either a jeep or a bus.
-The vehicle will carry our entire luggage (we transport your main baggage by support vehicle from each overnight stop to the next) and yourself if you want.
-The back up van will be with us throughout the day stopping around every 15 miles.
-Our leaders carry a good tool kit and will help to fix any bike problems so all you normally need to carry is a daypack, for your camera etc, however, we cannot guarantee that we will be equipped for all repairs, so you must ensure that your bike is in good working order before the tour.
+All the time you will have the security of a back-up vehicle, either a jeep or truck.
+The vehicles will carry our entire luggage and you when needed.
+Our leaders carry a good tool kit and will help to fix any bike problems.
+However, we cannot guarantee that we will be equipped for all repairs, so you must ensure that your bike is in good working order before the tour.
 If in doubt, have it fully serviced by a bike shop before you travel.